perforce/p4prometheus/INSTALL.md

 # Installation Details for P4Prometheus and Other Components

-Decide if you want to install via packages/manually or using [Ansible Installation](#ansible-installation).

 Note it is possible to perform [Windows Installation](#windows-installation).

 On monitoring server, install: